Yusuf-A-Shuaib/Yusuf-A-Shuaib/README.md

 📫 How to reach me: <a href="mailto:shuaibudeenyusuf@gmail.com">Send a message</a>
 </br>
 😄 Nicknames: nana, shubby</br>
-⚡ Fun fact: I have gathered vocational skill (Barbing) where I was able to build my communication and listening ability and also my bussiness management skills. </br>
+⚡ Fun fact: After my senior secondary education I was into professional barbing which help build my communication ability and also my bussiness management skills. </br>

 </br>
 </br>